1 Introduction

 6 Summary

-This article has served as a bases to broaden one’s knowledge of why valves are important when it comes to a fluid transportation system.
-It is generally accepted that pumps and piping require more attention when it comes to the design and even maintenance of a system.
+This article has served as a basis to broaden one’s knowledge of why valves are important in a fluid transportation system.
+It is generally accepted that pumps and piping require more attention in system design and even maintenance.

 Section 3 of this article discussed the basic principles of fluid mechanics to provide a better understanding of how fluids operate and the factors that influence the conditions under which these fluids operate.
-It provided us with information regarding the three groups of fluids (liquids, gasses and vapors) that can be encountered in a fluid transportation system.
+It also provided information regarding the three groups of fluids (liquids, gases, and vapours) that can be encountered in a fluid transportation system.

-Furthermore, section 3 has elaborated on the characteristics (density and viscosity) of these fluids and what factors influences these characteristics.
-Through understanding and using these characteristics one can predict if there is laminar flow or turbulent flow inside a valve section which can help determine the system’s efficiency before doing any calculations.
+Furthermore, section 3 elaborated on these fluids’ characteristics (density and viscosity) and what factors influence them.
+Understanding and using these characteristics can help determine whether there is laminar flow or turbulent flow inside a valve section, which can help determine the system’s efficiency before making any calculations.

-When determining the type of flow in the desired section one must remember that there is a transition period between laminar flow and turbulent flow and that the system can be designed to accommodate this transition phase.
-The type of flow in one’s valve section can then also be directly determined by calculating the Reynold’s number and using the calculated results along with the predicted outcome to ensure the system operates at the desired conditions.
+When determining the type of flow in the desired section, one must remember that there is a transition period between laminar flow and turbulent flow and that the system can accommodate this transition phase.
+The flow type in one’s valve section can be directly determined by calculating Reynold’s number and using the calculated and predicted outcomes to ensure the system operates at the desired conditions.

-Pascal’s principle has taught us how pressure is transferred through the system by the fluid and how this pressure energy is transferred to the fluid’s surrounding.
-While Bernoulli’s principle has taught us how this pressure energy along with kinetic (velocity) energy and potential (elevation) energy is utilized throughout the system.
+Pascal’s principle has taught us how pressure is transferred through the system by the fluid and how this pressure energy is transferred to the fluid’s surroundings.
+Bernoulli’s principle has taught us how this pressure energy, along with kinetic (velocity) energy and potential (elevation) energy, are utilized throughout the system.

-Therefore, it is very important to ensure that this energy is utilized for the desired processes and not to feed phenome like cavitation and hydraulic hammer which can be harmful to one’s system.
+Therefore, it is very important to ensure that this energy is utilized for the desired processes and not to feed phenomena like cavitation and hydraulic hammer, which can be harmful to one’s system.

-Section 4 of this article has educated us on how cavitation and water hammer occur in a system and through understand the origin of these phenomena one can reduce or prevent their damaging results in a system as far as possible.
+Section 4 of this article has educated us on how cavitation and water hammer occur in a system.
+By understanding the origin of these phenomena, one can reduce or prevent their damaging results as far as possible.

 7 Conclusion

-To conclude, on all the different factors of fluid mechanics shared in this article and how they determine how efficient a fluid transportation system can perform.
-The most important thing after reading this article would to be apply this knowledge onto a fluid transportation system that is being developed or which is already developed and to learn through this process how the mentioned factors can influence the valves in the system.
-Through this process one will develop a ‘gut feeling’ of how valves are designed to function under certain conditions.
-Then by selecting the correct valve for the desired purpose and placing this valve in the most suitable position one can be assured that the valve will operate efficiently and not restrict the system’s performance as a whole.
+To conclude, all the different factors of fluid mechanics are shared in this article and how they determine how efficiently a fluid transportation system can perform.
+The most important thing after reading this article would be to apply this knowledge to a fluid transportation system that is being developed or already developed and to learn how the mentioned factors can influence the valves in the system through this process.
+Through this process, one will develop a ‘gut feeling’ of how valves are designed to function under certain conditions.
+Then, by selecting the correct valve for the desired purpose and placing this valve in the most suitable position, one can be assured that the valve will operate efficiently and not restrict the system’s performance.

 8 References